Clevedon Town F.C.: History

 The 1991–92 season saw Clevedon finish as runners-up in the Premier Division.
 They were league champions the following season, earning promotion to the Midland Division of the Southern League.
 The club were transferred to the Southern Division in 1994 and back to the Midland Division in 1998.
-They went on to win the Midland Division in 1998–99 and were promoted to the Premier Division.
-However, the club were relegated from the Premier Division at the end of the 2000–01 season, dropping into the renamed Division One West.
+They went on to win the Somerset Premier Cup in 1998–99 beating Taunton Town on penalties in the final, as well as winning the Midland Division title, securing promotion to the Premier Division.
+Although they won the Premier Cup again in 2000–01 with a 1–0 win over Odd Down, the season also saw them relegated from the Premier Division, dropping into the renamed Division One West.

-A fourth-place finish in 2004–05 saw Clevedon qualify for the promotion playoffs, in which they lost 3–2 to Bromsgrove Rovers in the semi-finals.
+Clevedon retained the Somerset Premier Cup in 2001–02, beating Team Bath 2–1 in the final.
+A fourth-place finish in 2004–05 saw them qualify for the promotion playoffs, in which they lost 3–2 to Bromsgrove Rovers in the semi-finals.
 However, they were Division One West champions the following season and were promoted to the Premier Division.
 In 2006–07 the club reached the first round of the FA Cup for the first time, losing 4–1 at home to Chester City in front of a record Hand Stadium crowd of 2,261.
 After four seasons in the Premier Division they were relegated to Division One South & West at the end of the 2009–10 season.
 Although they won the League Cup in 2011–12, the club resigned from the Southern League after the 2014–15 season and dropped into the Premier Division of the Western League.
+In 2023–24 they finished fourth in the Premier Division, qualifying for the promotion play-offs.
+After beating Bridgwater United 1–0 in the semi-finals, the club lost the final 2–0 to Falmouth Town.
+They were Premier Division runners-up the following season, going on to beat Buckland Athletic 2–1 in the play-off semi-finals before losing in the final fonr a second consecutive season, this time 2–1 to Brixham.